Rule 20601: Aircraft Use

 Sec.
 3 Justification for Passenger Use.

-Consistent with State law, U. T. System aircraft or leased or chartered aircraft will be used to carry passengers only when the destination is not served by commercial carriers, the time required to use such a carrier interferes with other obligations, or the number of authorized passengers traveling makes the use of State aircraft cost effective.
+Pursuant to Texas Government Code Section 2205.036, U. T. System aircraft or leased or chartered aircraft will be used to carry passengers only when the destination is not served by commercial carriers, the aircraft transportation is the most cost-effective travel arrangement in accordance with Texas Government Code Section 660.007(a), the number of authorized passengers traveling makes the use of state aircraft cost effective, or emergency circumstances necessitate the use of state aircraft.

 Use of a leased or chartered aircraft, including Texas Department of Transportation (TxDOT) aircraft, will be approved only when the U. T. System aircraft is unavailable.